OJaimeDelas/iob-soc-ibex/README.md

 The build directory only has source code files and Makefiles.
 If you do not want to use the Py2HWSW framework, you may, from now on, only use the build directory, provided you have installed all the tools that makefiles will call outside the nix-shell environment.

+## Setup the Ibex by generating RTL files

+To use IOb-Soc-Ibex with the Ibex RTL files, they need to be copied to the build directory, as with all the other system's files.
+The [Ibex] (https://github.com/lowRISC/ibex) repository uses a custom fork of [FuseSoc] (https://github.com/olofk/fusesoc) to generate all the dependencies and RTL files of the system, so we created a wrapper  [IOb-Ibex] (https://github.com/IObundle/iob-ibex) that interacts with [Ibex] (https://github.com/lowRISC/ibex), generating and copying all the files.
+The top Makefile of this repository calls upon the Makefile of [IOb-Ibex] (https://github.com/IObundle/iob-ibex) using the "ibex-setup" target.
+More information regarding this interactions should be found there.

 ## Emulate the system on PC

-You can *emulate* IOb-SoC's on a PC to develop and debug your embedded software.
+You can *emulate* IOb-SoC-Ibex's on a PC to develop and debug your embedded software.
 A model to emulate the UART uses a Python console server that comes with Py2HWSW.
 The same server is used to communicate with FPGA targets.
 If you develop peripherals, you can build embedded software models for PC emulation.
-To emulate IOb-SoC's embedded software on a PC, type:
+To emulate IOb-SoC-Ibex's embedded software on a PC, type:

 ```Bash
 make pc-emul-run